119 Niche Side Hustles to Help You Create New Income Streams

 #105: Vending Machines

-Vending machines can be a great source of extra income that doesn’t eat up your spare time.
-You’ll be responsible for finding a good profitable spot and stocking/maintaining the machines.
+Vending machines can be a great source of extra income that doesn't eat up your spare time (and we have a step-by-step guide on how to start a vending machine business to help you get started).
+You'll be responsible for finding a good profitable spot and stocking/maintaining the machines.
 However, with a good spot this could earn you some serious weekly income.
 You can scale up for even more passive income as you find more good sites to put new machines down.

 #106: Voiceover Acting